bo-rc/CarND-Behavioral-Cloning-P3/writeup_report.md

 # Training and tuning
 The training dataset was split into 25% validation, 5% testing and 75% training segments.

-For an old GTX690 to handle the training, I used a bach_size of 144, Epochs of 5 and a fixed learning_rate of 0.001.
-This model was further tuned using a fixed learning_rate of 0.0005 and Epochs of 3.
+For an old GTX690 to handle the training, I used Adam optimizer with a bach_size of 144, Epochs of 5 and a learning_rate of 0.001.
+This model was further tuned using a learning_rate of 0.0005 and Epochs of 3.
 The validation loss is about 1% for the final model.

+Initially, the full NVIDIA's net was used and trained using CPUs because my GTX690 does not have enough memory for bigger models.
+The result is worse than my model.
+One possible reason is that the simulation we used in this course does not generate high fidelity images so that we should not use a complex CNN to abstract the image for many levels.
+Using only the raw dataset with no augmentation does not generate a usable model due to the high bias towards straight-line driving with raw dataset.
+So, the data augmentation is necessary for this project.

 # Test drive
 ![test_drive](FIGS/test_drive2.gif)